biojs/edu/series/graduates/20_basics.md

 ------------------------------------

 You worked hard - now it is time to acknowledgment.
-Please pick a fancy alias, lookup your [country alpha-2 code](https://en.wikipedia.org/wiki/ISO_3166-2) and add yourself to the [graduate list](https://github.com/biojs-edu/tutorial-graduates/blob/master/list)
+Please pick a fancy alias, lookup your [country alpha-2 code](https://en.wikipedia.org/wiki/ISO_3166-2) and add yourself to the [graduate list](https://gitlab.com/biojs-edu/tutorial-graduates/blob/master/list)

 {% hlblock info %}
 If you are unfamiliar with git, check out the [Git guide](https://rogerdudler.github.io/git-guide/) or [15 minutes interactive lesson](https://try.github.io/levels/1/challenges/1) by Codeschool.
 {% endhlblock %}

 {% hlblock help %}
-If you can't think of a fancy alias, pick either your github username of let [software](http://www.spinxo.com) help you ;-)
+If you can't think of a fancy alias, pick either your github username or let [software](http://www.spinxo.com) help you ;-)
 {% endhlblock %}